netdata/netdata/exporting/README.md

 ## Configuration

 Here are the configruation blocks for every supported connector.
 Your current `exporting.conf` file may look a little different.

 You can configure each connector individually using the available [options](#options).
+The `[graphite:my_graphite_instance]` block contains examples of some of these additional options in action.

 ```conf
 [exporting:global]